Accessing Australian Legal Advice

 - Property and Conveyancing

-The breadth of issues that might arise in the course of an assignment are so wide, and personal situations so varied, that it is difficult to provide specific information to expatriates in relation to legal matters.
-Instead, we provide access to suitably qualified and experienced legal practitioners in Australia.
+The range of issues that can arise whilst an expatriate are so broad, and personal situations so varied, that it is difficult to provide specific information to expatriates in relation to legal matters.
+Instead, we provide access to legal practitioners in Australia who are experienced in providing advice to expatriates - including situations involving two or more, sometimes competing, legal jurisdictions.